 The Health Administration-Health Information (HAHI) department offers an outstanding mix of the healthcare industry’s in-demand career options.
 This is an exciting time to be pursuing health management careers and this sector ensures some of the most promising job prospects.

-The Health Administration program includes certificates in Lean Healthcare and Long Term Care for working professionals as well as a minor in Lean Healthcare for those seeking to enhance their undergraduate credentials.
 The bachelor’s degree in Health Care Systems Administration is geared for those who desire supervisory roles and the business side of healthcare.
 It also provides an optional Long Term Care track for individuals exploring administrative roles in assisted living and long term care facilities.
 Finally, the Health Administration program offers a fully online Master of Health Administration degree program that is uniquely designed with synchronous web-meetings woven throughout the curriculum.

 The Health Information program of HAHI provides an opportunity for management of medical records, coding and billing in healthcare.
 The Health Information Technology (HIT) program is five semesters in length and leads to an Associate in Applied Science degree.
 With the advent of ICD-10 coding, the importance of these professionals is sure to increase.
 The Health Information Management (HIM) program is approximately nine semesters in length and leads to a Bachelor of Applied Science degree.
 There is also a bachelor’s in HIM online completion program for those who already possess an AAS in HIT and are RHIT certified.